 - Immaculate Conception Church Easter Mass – 1315 8th St. NW 20001

-Members in need may submit an application for up to 4 weeks of lost income, in the amount of $148 per week (regardless of the number of gigs), for a maximum total of $592.
-Local 161-710 is currently taking applications for work lost March 9 through May 31, and also for work lost June 1 through August 31 and also for work lost September 1 through November 30.
+Members in need may submit an application for up to 4 weeks of lost income, in the amount of $148 per week (regardless of the number of gigs), for a maximum total of $592 for each application period.
+Local 161-710 is currently taking applications for work lost March 9 through May 31, for work lost June 1 through August 31 and also for work lost September 1 through November 30.

 While it is the Local’s wish to help all of our members who are in immediate need as a result of job cancellations from signatory employers, we must emphasize that our resources are limited.
 We therefore urge only musicians who have no other source of income and are suffering hardship at this time to apply.

 Musicians who are experiencing hardship at this time but have not lost work that falls under a Local 161-710 contract, can apply for a payment from the We Care Fund in an amount up to $140.
-(This amount can be applied for once during the March 9 – May 31 application period, and a second time for the June 1 – August 31 application period, and a third time for the September 1 – November 30 application period).
+(This amount can be applied for once during the March 9 – May 31 application period, a second time for the June 1 – August 31 application period, and a third time for the September 1 – November 30 application period).